Looking for Easter cupcakes for kids? Try these easy empty tomb cupcakes. And grab the He is Risen printable flags to top them off!

 - Set the food to be decorated on a child-size table or on a plastic table cloth on the floor.
 Nothing ruins the food decorating fun faster than having a child fall off a kitchen stool.
 Your kids will be intent on their decorating task.
 They may not remember they’re standing high above the ground.
 (Don’t ask me how many children fell off before I realized this!)

 - It’s OK to do easy.
 We eat vegan, gluten-free cupcakes, so I make mine from scratch.
 But for special celebrations, there’s nothing wrong with decorating store-made cupcakes, or an easy cake mix!

 He is Risen Printable Flags

 Sign up for the Thinking Kids newsletter, and you’ll receive encouragement, free gifts, and exclusive offers.
-Use this form and we’ll send you a coupon code to purchase the He is Risen printable flags (with the cupcake instructions) FREE.
+Grab your FREE He is Risen printable flags (with the cupcake instructions).

 - Sometimes readers are concerned about using colored ink.
 If this is the case for you, there should be a setting on your printer that allows you to print in black and white.
 Printing in grayscale will still use some color, but it will come out prettier than black and white

 - I recommend printing on white cardstock so the cards will be more durable and the back won’t show through on the front.
 This is my very favorite cardstock: Neenah Premium Cardstock.

 - You’ll need to cut them out and glue them onto toothpicks.
 You can choose the black and white flags for your kids to color in, or the already colorful set.